01Objectives

 Internally, this led to hesitation in how to position and sell.
 Externally, it slowed deal progression and made alignment among stakeholders harder.

 In complex hospital environments, decisions are not made on the basis of interest alone.
 They require clarity across multiple functions.
-When that clarity is missing, deals do not stall; they quietly disappear.
+When that clarity is missing, deals do not stall — they quietly disappear.

 We recommended a reset.

-Before scaling sales, the organization needed to align on a simple but critical question: What are we actually selling, and why does it win at the enterprise level?
+Before scaling sales, the organization needed to align on a simple but critical question: what are we actually selling, and why does it win at the enterprise level?

-Three principles helped bring that alignment:
+Three principles helped bring that alignment

 - The platform had to create material, not incremental, value for hospitals.